dram1964/cloudarchitect/docs/python/pandas/data_wrangling.md

 df2 = df2.tz_convert('UTC')
 ```

-A Datetime Index can be used to slice a DataFrame by dates, but this only
+A DatetimeIndex or a PeriodIndex can be used to slice a DataFrame by dates, but this only
 works if your Datetime Index has been sorted first:

 ```python